webqit/quantum-js/README.md

 Quantum JS is a runtime extension to JavaScript that enables us do Imperative Reactive Programming (IRP) in the very language!
 This project pursues a futuristic, more efficient way to build reactive applocations *today*!

-This occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity landscape!
+Quantum JS occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity landscape!

 ## Overview